qwertyarpit/Mistral_chat/README.md

 # Mistral Chat MVP

-A caht app built with Next.js (App Router) and Supabase Auth, powered by Mistral AI.
+A chat app built with Next.js (App Router) and Supabase Auth, powered by Mistral AI.

 ## Features